HL7/ehrs-base-ig/input/pagecontent/index.md

 <div class="dragon" markdown="1">
-This IG will be the basis for all EHRS-Family of IGs, the Functional Models and Functional Profiles.
+This IG will be the base of all EHRS-Family of IGs, the Functional Models and Functional Profiles.
 </div>

 ### Way of Working